daisybutler/Fizzo-Bar-and-Lounge-Milestone-Project-1-/README.md

 The owner's aim for the website is to secure table bookings via the website to increase revenue.
 The website will do this by a) making the booking process quick and simple for someone who wishes to book; b) selling the dining experience (classy, stylish, upmarket, relaxed) to a site visitor who is yet to make a decision to book.
 ### User Stories:
-- As a potential customer, I want to find out about the restaurant and its unique selling point.
+- As a potential customer, I want be impressed by the look and style of the website for the bar.

 - As a potential customer, I want to access the menu to see what drinks and food are offered.